 - Garnish and serve as desired.

-How Can I Change The Flavors?
+How Can I Switch Things Up?

 To switch up the flavor of tembleque: